DoTheEvo/ansible-arch/README.md

 Ansible is an automation platform.<br>
 It executes tasks from `playbooks` on machines listed in `inventory`.

-Open source.
-Developed by Red Hat.
+Open source, developed by Red Hat.
 Written and dependent on python.
 Uses YAML formatting.
 Agent-less, just machines with ssh+python (linux) or winrm+powershell (windows).<br>